JuL-sezaR/secret_number/README.md

-# secret_number
-My first ever Rust project.
+This repository contains my first ever Rust project.
+It is a basic terminal game, which some sort of twist.
+But in general, it is very basic, you have 7 attempts to guess the wizard's **secret number**!